 Advanced Placement English Literature and Composition is designed to provide you with the most helpful strategies to succeed on the AP exam next year as well as success in your undergraduate work in the following academic years.
 We will cover a full gamut of materials; therefore, you should be ready to dig your heels into several genres of literature throughout the entire school year.
 You will be expected to work extremely hard, so be prepared in August through the last weeks of school.
-By taking this course, you agree to engage in summer reading; the English Department recommends that you do so at a pace that allows you to enjoy the texts.
-Reading in June or July will not make your participation in class more difficult than reading in August; however, we do not recommend trying to read both texts in the last week of the summer before school begins.
+By taking this course, you agree to engage in summer reading; the English Department recommends that you do so at a pace that allows you to enjoy the text.
+Reading in June or July will not make your participation in class more difficult than reading in August; however, we do not recommend trying to read the text in the last week of summer before school begins.
 Failure to do your summer reading is not an acceptable excuse for dropping the course.
-In addition to taking the AP Literature Exam in May, a required, 200-point practice exam will be taken by each student in early to mid-April.
-This will be completed outside of class.
+In addition to taking the AP Literature Exam in May, a required, practice exam will be taken by each student in early to mid-April.
+This will be completed outside of class time.
+Finally, we are excited and proud to announce that those who receive an A or B in the course AND take the exam in May will receive transcripted collegiate credit from Elmhurst College.
+The credit will be the equivalent to Elmhurst's English 200 course.

-In order for us to successfully begin the course in August, we have established two summer readings for Advanced Placement English Literature and Composition.
-Texts that you will be given before the year ends are
+In order for us to successfully begin the course in August, we have established a summer reading for Advanced Placement English Literature and Composition.
+You need to purchase the following text.
+You can purchase the text from Amazon.com.
+Barnes and Noble, other bookstores and websites, etc.

-- Play: Macbeth by William Shakespeare (ISBN-978-0-7434-7710-9-Folger) - Novel: Frankenstein by Mary Shelley (ISBN# 978-0-486-28211-2/0-468-28211-2 The Dover Thrift Edition.
+• Novel: Frankenstein by Mary Shelley (ISBN# 978-0-486-28211-2) The Dover Thrift Edition.
 (This is NOT the Thrift Study edition.)

-To fulfill the summer reading requirement, please keep a close-reading response for each work read.
-This response must be typed (MLA formatted: 12-point, Times New Roman, 1.0'' margins, double spaced, etc.-If you need help, reference the Purdue OWL at http://owl.english.purdue.edu/owl/resource/747/01/), and you should cite the assigned text as you read.
+To fulfill the summer reading requirement, please keep a close-reading response for the work read.
+This response must be typed (MLA formatted: 12-point, Times New Roman, 1.0" margins, double spaced, etc.-If you need help, reference the Purdue OWL:

+https://owl.purdue.edu/owl/research_and_citation/mla_style/mla_formatting_and_style_guide/mla_general_format.html).
+You should cite the assigned text as you read.
 You will need a spiral notebook and/or binder as well.
 Specific instructions for each piece are attached to this letter.
-However, please keep in mind that the responses are due FRIDAY of our return.
+However, please keep in mind that the responses are due the FRIDAY of our return.
 The responses will be collected (both electronically and/or via hard copy), graded, and returned to you, so you can use them in our discussions and to study for exams.
 Therefore, the more thorough your notes, the more personally useful they will be.